AndrewGreeneCyber/ChenMed-Scorecard/README.md

 <summary><strong>Dispositions</strong></summary>

 **Scoring Options:**
-☐ Meets Expectation
+- [ ] Meets Expectation
-☐ Needs Improvement
+- [ ] Needs Improvement
-☐ N/A
+- [ ] N/A

 **Drivers:**
-- ☐ Fails to disposition the call in InContact
+- [ ] Fails to disposition the call in InContact
-- ☐ Selects incorrect disposition
+- [ ] Selects incorrect disposition

 **Scoring Definition:**
 - **ME:** Selects the correct disposition and ensures it reflects the outcome of the call
-- **NI:** Skips disposition or selects an incorrect option
+- **NI:** Skips disposition or selects an incorrect option, impacting record accuracy and care continuity
-- **N/A:** System outage or technical error prevents disposition
+- **N/A Applicable:** Only if system outage or technical error prevents disposition

 </details>

+---

 # 💼 Business Critical Attributes